moxystudio/react-native-with-moxy/docusaurus/docs/welcome/instructions/app-icon.md

 #### Android

+> ❗️Android 8.0 Oreo introduced adaptive icons and apps running on it or later versions are ought to support them.

 The Android assets can be generated using [Image Asset Studio](https://developer.android.com/studio/write/image-asset-studio).

 To start Image Asset Studio, follow these steps: